 For instance, in the realm of software engineering and development, employees need the freedom to install and demo different software solutions on-demand.
 If workers needed to log a request every time they wanted to try a new piece of software, it would compromise the dynamic nature of their work.
 It is much more practical for these lockdown averse businesses to monitor installations and usage using a solution like Binadox than to flat-out block everything.

 Using a web viewer that translates and then unifies the language into a readable format, Binadox enables monitoring teams to view and examine license agreements with ease.
 It divides text into paragraphs, highlights common licensing topics, provides an index of legal definitions, and allows different levels of text summarization for easy comprehension.

 All that is a lengthy way of saying – Binadox should be an indispensable resource for businesses incapable of completely restricting what their users do while on company machines.

-To learn more about Binadox, or to better understand its workflow as an agent, please refer to another post which contains a short, three-minute demonstration video.
+To learn more about Binadox, or to better understand its workflow as an end point monitor, please refer to another post which contains a short, three-minute demonstration video.